Yandex Cloud

 git clone https://github.com/yandex-cloud-examples/yc-nlb-fault-tolerant-site.git

 2. Navigate to the repository directory.
-It should now contain the load-balancer.tf file with the new infrastructure configuration.
+Make sure it now contains the load-balancer.tf file with the new infrastructure configuration.

-2. In this folder, create the load-balancer.tf configuration file:
+2. In this directory, create the load-balancer.tf configuration file:

 load-balancer.tf